 But sometimes life gets in the way of our travel plans.
-Now, closer to the event something comes up - a family emergency, a work commitment, a financial complication - and you can no longer go.
+Something unexpected comes up - a family emergency, a work commitment, a financial complication - and you can no longer go.
 The only problem is that the hotel reservation is non-refundable and you can’t cancel it.
-You end without a holiday and out of pocket.
-You're not alone.
+You end up without a holiday and out of pocket.

 These are large and very unfortunate figures when it comes to hotel rooms going to waste.
 When someone doesn't show up to the hotel because they cannot cancel their booking and no one takes over the booking, it’s not just the hotel which is affected.
 It has an impact on the industry around the hotel such as restaurants, shops, tourist attractions and transportation.

 There is another option: you can sell your hotel room online.

 This might seem like an obvious question but when phrases like 'cancellation fee' are factored in, you might wonder what it is that you end up having to pay for when you can't use a hotel booking.
 For most hotels, a non-refundable reservation means that, even when cancelled ahead of time, you will receive none of your money back.
 Frustrating, right?